rosienn/Portfolio/README.md

 **Technology:** Tableau.

 **Results:** The dashboard effectively tracks key web marketing KPIs, allowing users to filter by traffic sources for deeper insights.
 It provides a clear, interactive view of marketing performance, supporting data-driven decision-making.

+**Expected Impact:** Utilizing the dashboard to assess marketing channel performance will lead to a 10-30% improvement in return on ad spend (ROAS) by reallocating budgets to the most effective channels.

 ---